uds-se/osnap/README.md

 # O!Snap: Cost-Efficient Testing in the Cloud

-This repository contains the latest public version of the O!Snap framework for planning cost-efficient test execution in the cloud.
+This repository contains the O!Snap framework for planning cost-efficient test execution in the cloud.

-Currently, this version of the code corresponds to the one used for the evaluation of the paper under submission at the International Conference on Software Testing (ICST'17), 2017.
+Version 0.0.1-SNAPSHOT of the code was used in the evaluation of the paper:
+A. Gambi, A. Gorla, and A. Zeller, "O!Snap: Cost-Efficient Testing in the Cloud" accepted for publication at the [International Conference on Software Testing (ICST'17), 2017][http://aster.or.jp/conference/icst2017/].

 ## What O!Snap does?

-O!Ssnap is a technique to automatically generate plans to cost-efficiently execute tests in the cloud.
+O!Snap aims to improve the current status of Continuous Integration by generating plans for cost-efficiently executing tests in virtualized environment, like the cloud.

-It takes as input the list of tests to execute with the dependencies they require, the list of available virtual machine images with the depependencies they provide, and additional configuration parameters, such as the cost model adopted by the cloud provider and the objective function to minimize.
+Like any other CI system, O!Snap takes as input the list of projects to build with the dependencies they require and the tests to execute.
+Additionally, it requires the list of available virtual machine images (or container images) with the dependencies they provide, and configuration parameters, such as the cost model adopted by the cloud provider and the objective function to minimize.

-As output, it produces a test execution plan that suggests which virtual machine images to use for running the tests, how to schedule their execution inside cloud instances, and how to create suitable virtual machine images.
+As output, O!Snap produces a test execution plan that suggests which images to use for running the tests of each project, how to schedule their execution inside cloud instances, and how to *opportunistically* create new images.

 O!Snap works as a two-staged pipeline: it starts with *opportunistic snapshotting*, which aims to maximize the reuse of virtual machine images across test executions and define new images, or snapshots, to limit the effort of setting up test environments.
 And it ends with *test schedule planning*, which computes the test execution plan by interleaving the creation of new images and the execution of tests to minimize the overall test execution time and cost.

-###### How to use O!Snap?
+#### How to use O!Snap?

-To compute a test execution plan using our prototype you need to run the ```evaluation-driver``` command as shown below.
-We introduce each paramater in the following.
+To compute a test execution plan using our prototype you need to run the ```evaluation-driver``` command as shown below:

 ```{r, engine='bash', count_lines}
 ./osnap/bin/evaluation-driver \